codemodsquad/babel-parse-wild-code/README.md

 Parses the given file asynchronously, returning a `Promise` that will resolve to the `File` node.

 `encoding` defaults to `utf8`.
 The remaining options are passed to `@babel/parser`'s `parse` function.
+`options.plugins` will be merged with the resolved options for the file.

 ## `clearCache(): void`